 The name Archangel Raphael means “God heals.”
 The energy of the Archangel Raphael is gentle but highly effective.
 Archangel Raphael is also called the Archangel of Healing, but we don’t have to invoke him to heal ourselves; instead, he brings us the awareness that leads to healing.
 In Hebrew, his name, composed of the words “Rapha” and “El,” means “Lord Healer” or “God is the Healer.”

 He works with emerald green light, and clairvoyants can see him alongside ambulances, and medical personnel, usually carrying a symbol called the caduceus, a winged staff with two snakes entwined, the symbol of the medical profession.

 What are Raphael’s powers?

-Archangel Raphael is depicted in a pilgrim’s costume, holding a caduceus-shaped staff, on which a snake is coiled, symbolizing healing.
+Archangel Raphael is depicted in a pilgrim’s costume, holding a caduceus-shaped staff on which a snake is coiled, symbolizing healing.
 He is holding a water pot in his hand, and in front of him is water from which a fish is jumping.

 Raphael’s powers are to heal and restore love, tranquility, and peace to people’s lives.
-Archangel Raphael must bring imbalances of all kinds to the surface, but especially those in the physical body, and teach us how to heal ourselves.
-Raphael takes us to the cause of our problems and helps us to understand what behavior has brought us that illness, that condition, and those situations that we experience.
+Archangel Raphael must bring imbalances of all kinds to the surface, especially those in the physical body, and teach us how to heal ourselves.
+Raphael takes us to the cause of our problems and helps us understand what behavior has brought us that illness, that condition, and those situations we experience.